 Well, this looks familiar.
 AT&T has finally acknowledged that the Galaxy S6 Active is a thing, and it's going to be selling it very soon.
 The GS6 Active does indeed look like the previously leaked images with the camo pattern on the back and physical buttons on the bottom.
 It looks like a bit of a cross between a Galaxy S5 and S6.

 Samsung's Active line of phones have been dull but reliable machines for the last few flagship generations, and it looks like they're bringing them back for another round.
 GSMArena has posted photos of what definitely looks like a Galaxy S6 Active, and we've been able to confirm that this is what the phone will look like (with a very small margin of error) thanks to a secondary source.
+If you prefer your Samsung phones a bit more rough-and-tumble, this is the 2015 model for you.
 Read More